 Royal Tunbridge Wells lies in the heart of the beautiful High Weald Area of Outstanding Natural Beauty.
 The High Weald has many picturesque towns and villages amid the rolling hills, ancient woods and open heaths.
-All to be enjoyed when riding on the Spa Valley Railway; presenting a unique destination at every station.
+All to be enjoyed when riding on the steam train at Spa Valley Railway; presenting a unique destination at every station.
 The pretty medieval town of Cranbrook, once known as the Capital of the Weald, was the centre of the region’s cloth industry.
 Visit the Union Mill; a bright-white, weather-board, sail-topped regency smock mill.
-Enjoythe great selection of independent shops, cafes and restaurants, including the Michelin-starred Apicius.
+Enjoy the great selection of independent shops, cafes and restaurants, including The Small Holding.

 There is plenty to do in the beautiful countryside of the Weald including walking, cycling and horse-riding.
-At Bedgebury National Pinetum and Forest explore one of the world’s best collection of conifers, head out for a walk or a mountain bike ride or fly though the tree-tops on the Go-Ape high ropes adventure trail.
+At Bedgebury National Pinetum and Forest explore one of the world’s best collection of conifers, head out for a walk or a mountain bike ride or fly through the tree-tops on the Go-Ape high ropes adventure trail.
 For more family fun a visit to nearby Bewl Water offers fishing, water sports and cycling.

 For updated event listings and to discover more about the whole area of Tunbridge Wells visit www.visittunbridgewells.com to plan your trip and be inspired with guides and itineraries.